Document Checklist: DV Visas

 Any applicant who has been previously married must obtain evidence of the termination of each prior marriage such as final divorce decree, death certificate or annulment of marriage.

 Police certificates are required for every applicant aged 16 or over.
-If the applicant has been convicted of any crime in any country, a copy of the court record of each conviction is required.
+If the applicant has been convicted of any crime in any country, a copy of the court record of each conviction is required (with translation into English).
 For further information on how to obtain police certificate click here.

 All applicants with current or prior military service must provide military records.
 Military records must contain a complete record of the applicant's service and conduct while in the service.
 The record must show any convictions of crime before military tribunals.